 The ISU Satellite Ground Station is a fully automated satellite tracking station operating in the amateur radio frequencies.
 It is an endeavor to unite individual ground stations developed for local educational satellite projects into a global network, thus allowing educational institutions to download telemetry from their student-built satellites regardless of where the satellite was in its orbit.

 With a ceiling height of over six meters, the ISU High Bay can accommodate technical hardware of significant size projects of any size.
-At present the High Bay is host to two space related projects.
-Seen above is SHEE – the Self-Deployable Habitat for Extreme Environments.
-The High Bay home s available to ISU partner institutions for collaborative projects.
+At present the High Bay is home to two projects: the Excalibur-Almaz space capsule and, seen above, the Self-Deployable Habitat for Extreme Environments (SHEE).
+The High Bay is available to ISU partner organizations for collaborative projects.

 Concurrent Design Engineering has been a leading method for conducting Phase 0 and Phase A studies in the Space Industry for decades.
 The European Space Agency first established a Concurrent Design Facility at the European Space Research and Technology Center (ESTEC) in 1998.
 In 2008 this CDF facility was generously donated by ESA to the ISU.